EXCLUSIVE-Evergrande discussing staggered payments, debt-to-equity swaps for $19 bln offshore bonds-sources

 Evergrande, once China's top-selling developer, set up a risk management committee in December made up mostly of members from state enterprises, as the Guangdong provincial government is leading the restructuring.

 Evergrande and the Guangdong provincial government did not respond to Reuters request for comment.
-Investment bank Moelis & Co and law firm Kirkland & Ellis, advisers to a group of Evergrande offshore bondholders, also did not respond.
+Investment bank Moelis & Co declined to comment, while law firm Kirkland & Ellis did not respond.
+Moelis and Kirkland are advisers to a group of Evergrande offshore bondholders.

 Evergrande is reeling under more than $300 billion in liabilities and has become the poster child of the country's property sector crisis as it lurched from one missed payment deadline to another.